Related Posts

 Mechanisms of Resistance Development

 The potential development of resistance to peptide-based anti-drug-resistant disease agents is a concern that needs to be addressed.
-Understanding the underlying mechanisms by which resistance develops is crucial in devising strategies to prevent or overcome this challenge.
+Understanding the underlying mechanisms of resistance development is crucial in devising strategies to prevent or overcome this challenge.

 Strategies to Overcome Resistance